 Rich in antioxidants, chlorophyll, and L-Theanine, matcha provides some pretty amazing health benefits.
 Increased focus, long-term energy, free radical protection, detoxification, cholesterol control, metabolism boosts, and enhanced mood are just a few of the things this tea can do for you.

 Body Scrub – Get the benefits of matcha with exfoliation.
 Mix matcha with sugar and a little water to rub and revitalize skin.
+Try using your culinary matcha on your exterior.
+It is perfect for this.

 Foot Soak – Add matcha to your foot soak.
 You will enjoy the earthy scent of it while softening callouses, easing pain, and rejuvenating skin.